So, how do you become more organized?

 There are so many different levels to getting organized from decluttering tips to creating a functional, yet visually pleasing way to display your items.
 I have clients from all ends!

-For decluttering, start by asking yourself if you really need the item.
 When was the last time you used the item and check if you will use the item in the near future.
 If the answer is no or if you don’t have any sort of attachment to the item, donate it to somebody who can use it.

 I always recommend a “Memory bin” for clients to keep the important memories in a safe stored place.
 Storage bins are best for this- I suggest one large one or two small ones per person.
 A cluttered space is a cluttered mind, so once you eliminate the clutter or the things you don’t need or use, you will feel much more relaxed in your own space.